Ash-codes18/The-Zen-Fusion/README.md

 ## Docker Deployment

-The docker images for this app is available at dockerhub. [ashmitmehta/zenfusion](https://hub.docker.com/repository/docker/ashmitmehta/zenfusion).
+The docker images for this app is available at [dockerhub](https://hub.docker.com/repository/docker/ashmitmehta/zenfusion).

 Run it easily using this command